 Quatrefolic® - the fourth-generation folate - offers improved water-solubility as well as optimal bioavailability compared with other forms of folic acid because it does not have to be metabolically converted and is thus immediately available for use by cells.
 Neither does it produce increased levels of unmetabolised folic acid, the potential long-term effects of which are still the subject of scientific debate and is therefore completely safe.

 The importance of B9 is well-established – the vitamin has been widely studied in young women and mothers-to-be in order to ensure healthy fetal development and reduce the risk of neural tube defects.
 Lack of vitamin B9 is recognized to be among the most common deficiencies and it is vital to ensure women of reproductive age have a regular and adequate intake.

 Like methionine, folates are key elements in the DNA methylation cycle, also known as one-carbon metabolism, which is essential for normal cell function.
 Folates thus act as major coenzymes in the transfer of monocarbonated groups (CH3).
 They help protect against genetic aberrations which may lead to the development of cancer, and also help the body synthesise proteins which destroy cancerous cells.
 There is now conclusive proof that deficiency in folates and vitamin B12 affects methylation processes.

 Combined with vitamin B12, folates also ensure that homocysteine is converted into methionine, which is essential for healthy cardiovascular function.
 It is, therefore, better to supplement with 5-methyltetrahydrofolate than folic acid because the former is available immediately to react with homocysteine and thus prevent hyperhomocysteinemia.
-Supplementing with SuperFolate will thus have a beneficial effect on:
+Supplementing with SuperFolate will thus have benefits for:

-SuperFolate is therefore the most active form of vitamin B9 available today as well as the safest.
-Studies have highlighted its key role in cell growth, DNA synthesis and red blood cell formation.
+SuperFolate is, therefore, the most active and safest form of vitamin B9, now available to buy at Supersmart.
 Each SuperFolate tablet contains 370mcg of Quatrefolic® providing 200 mcg of (6S)-5-methyltetrahydrofolic acid.
 Taking two tablets a day with meals can provide a powerful defense against various age-related diseases.